lnbits/lnbits/lnbits/extensions/boltcards/README.md

         - If on an Android device with a newish version of Chrome, you can click the icon next to the input and tap your card to autofill this field.
     - Advanced Options
         - Card Keys (k0, k1, k2) will be automatically generated if not explicitly set.
-            - Set to 16 bytes of 0s (00000000000000000000000000000000) to leave the keys in debug mode.
+            - Set to 16 bytes of 0s (00000000000000000000000000000000) to leave the keys in default state.
             - GENERATE KEY button fill the keys randomly.
 If there is "debug" in the card name, a debug set of keys is filled instead.
     - Click CREATE CARD button
 - Click the QR code button next to a card to view its details.
+Backup the keys!
 You can scan the QR code with the Android app to import the keys.
 - Click the "KEYS / AUTH LINK" button to copy the auth URL to the clipboard.
 You can then paste this into the Android app to import the keys.
 - Tap the NFC card to write the keys to the card.